OsiriX-Foundation/kheops/UI/README.md

 #### `KHEOPS_UI_DELETE_CONTACT`

 If you set this variable to an email address: when a user is deleting a study, he will be notified to contact this email address if he wants to permanently delete it.
-Only set this together when the prevous variable KHEOPS_UI_SHOW_DELETE_CONTACT, is set to true.
+Only set this when the previous variable KHEOPS_UI_SHOW_DELETE_CONTACT, is set to true.

 ### API